jonase/eastwood/README.next.md

 `filter`, etc. is almost certainly a mistake, and Eastwood warns about these.
-If the return value is not used, these functions do almost nothing, and never call any functions passed to them as args, whether they have side effects or not.
+If the return value is not used, these functions do almost nothing, and never call any functions passed to them as args, whether those functions have side effects or not.

 ```clojure
 ;; This use of map calls print 4 times, because the REPL will print